Fishing Links with Dynamite blue

 Ahref Domain Rating

-With that said, there's always outliers in SEO, and although the average top ranking pages are going to be from sites with a higher DA score, there's still plenty of successful websites with a lower DA score, as shown below.
+With that said, there's always outliers in SEO.
+Although the average top-ranking pages are going to be from sites with a higher DA score, there's still plenty of successful websites with a lower DA score.

 Google is also looking for relevance, which is why it's important to have lots of links from websites related to your particular industry.

-Lastly, there’s a misconception that low authority links are somehow ineffective, or even bad, but that couldn’t be further from the truth.
-Provided the website is a credible source and not a spammy, blackhat type of link, then you’re going to be pushing your site in a positive direction with each new inbound link.
+Lastly, there's a misconception that low authority links are somehow ineffective, or even bad.
+That couldn't be further from the truth.
+Provided the website is a credible source and not a spammy, blackhat type of link, then you're going to be pushing your site in a positive direction with each new inbound link.

 However, in some industries the benchmark for a high authority site can be much lower.